matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 }
 ```

+The identity server must send an email to the specified address, including a
+link to a URL on the identity server which will accept the validation session
+ID, the given client_secret, and a randomly-generated token.

 Once an email has been sent, the user clicks the link in the email, which
 notifies the identity server that the email has been verified.